 The BRC support enabled us to keep things running and maintain some normality at home, which made the experience at least bearable.

-The British Red CRoss has a contract with Somerset Primary Care Trust to transport people to Taunton and bRitol hospitals for cancer treatment.
+The British Red Cross has a contract with Somerset NHS Trust to transport people to Taunton and Brisitol hospitals for cancer treatment.
 100 volunteers make around 16,000 journeys annually.